TAFMEDS

 SectionWeightTopics

-A. Measurement12%Continuous & discontinuous measurement, data collection
+A. Data Collection and Graphing17%Continuous & discontinuous measurement, graphing, data trends

 Why Traditional Study Methods Fall Short